 How to respond to unsolicited inquiries about selling your business

 In a perfect world, business succession follows a plan.
 In an imperfect world, closely held business owners receive unsolicited offers from potential buyers, whose interest could complicate succession plans.
 Evaluating offers objectively will serve your interests and those of the business.

-“Let’s say you receive an enticing offer — one of the things we can help you determine is if it may be the right time to sell,” Dolan says.
+“Let’s say you receive an enticing offer.
+One of the things we can help you determine is if it may be the right time to sell,” Dolan says.
 “Maybe you’ve just opened a new factory or started a new sales initiative.
-Businesses are typically sold as a multiple of earnings, so if those investments are going to dramatically increase the earnings of the business over time, it might be better to wait a year or two before selling a business.
+Businesses are typically sold as a multiple of earnings.
+If those investments are going to dramatically increase the earnings of the business over time, it might be better to wait a year or two before selling a business.

 How to know if you have enough liquidity to achieve financial objectives

 The financial future of a business owner hinges not only on the ability to exit the business but also on the ability to grow it before leaving.
-According to Andrews, that requires liquidity.
+According to Dolan, that requires liquidity.

-“Ideally, you’d like your capital structure to provide the maximum amount of financial flexibility,” Andrews says.
-“That means a capital structure that provides liquidity — availability under bank lines of credit, for example.
+“Ideally, you’d like your capital structure to provide the maximum amount of financial flexibility,” he says.
+“That means a capital structure that provides liquidity.
+For example, availability under bank lines of credit.
 That flexibility is essential, because you may see a compelling acquisition or opportunity to expand geographically or with a new product line.
 If you don’t have the funds, it’s a missed opportunity.”